vikketii/protopaja-web/README.md

 # Protopaja
 ## IoT web app
 Internet of Things -like web-application for monitoring construction site air quality.
-Server hosting by DigitalOcean.

 ## Techniques used:
 Arduino WifiClient: Send data to server.